 Currently, there are two types of load balancing services that Amazon provides.
 The first is Classic Load Balancer which functions at Layer 4 of the OSI model, and distributes traffic based on IP address and TCP port.
 The second is Application Load Balancer, which distributes traffic at Layer 7 of the OSI model, and can route traffic based on both TCP port and URL.

-Netuitive can help you monitor your ELB deployments by integrating with AWS and giving you insight into what’s really happening with your load balancers and application traffic.
-In this blog post, we’ll briefly cover what you’ll need to get started with AWS and ELB monitoring, configure the Netuitive AWS integration, and take a deeper dive into what metrics Netuitive provides for monitoring your load balancers, and what those metrics mean.
+Metricly can help you monitor your ELB deployments by integrating with AWS and giving you insight into what’s really happening with your load balancers and application traffic.
+In this blog post, we’ll briefly cover what you’ll need to get started with AWS and ELB monitoring, configure the Metricly AWS integration, and take a deeper dive into what metrics Metricly provides for monitoring your load balancers, and what those metrics mean.

 If you don’t already have an AWS account with ELB set up, you’ll want to take care of that first.
 You can find information to sign up for an Amazon account on the AWS home page.
 AWS provides a free tier that you can use to try out services such as EC2 and ELB.

-The next step is to set up a Netuitive account.
-Netuitive’s 21-day free trial will get you started.
+The next step is to set up a Metricly account.
+Metricly’s 21-day free trial will get you started.